Updated: Mar 29

 You could have the best plan that many of your peers signed off on, but unforeseen circumstances can always throw a wrench in it.
 Know that there are plenty of things in business out of our control, such as changes in investment and industry shifts.

 With failure, you’ll always gain a lesson and an opportunity.
 Failure allows you to make a choice, whether you decide to pivot your business or take an entirely new direction.
+We circle back to the ability to adapt.

 Accepting Failure and Using it to Your Advantage